Omikhleia/room.js-bot/README.md

 Dialogs are described in RiverScript language.

 * The main dialogs are defined using a set of *.rive* files in the *brain/* folder.
-* You may additionnaly place a subfolder *brain/* under the bot's data folder (besides the JSON save file), to load additional rules specific to that bot.
-This may be used, for instance, to implement quest-specific dialogs that only one bot would know.
+* You may additionnaly place a subfolder *brain/* under the bot's data folder (besides the JSON save files), to load additional rules specific to that peculiar bot.
+This may be used, for instance, to implement quest-specific dialogs, that only one bot would know.

 In extension to RiveScript, in responses from the bot, square-bracketed strings are interpreted as raw in-game commands, while regular text is interpreted as utterances (i.e. "say" commands).
 This allows the bot to perform some actions, e.g. assuming the following rule is defined: